-Through CIT, thousands of end-users were engaged, providing detailed management information on customer interaction.
+Thousands of end-users were engaged through CIT, providing detailed management information on customer interaction.
 As a result, Assurity has helped IR identify hundreds of design improvements for resolution in advance of system testing.

-A significant volume of design changes were identified and implemented, positioning IR services for positive public feedback; Clarke says customers have enthusiastically responded to early engagement resulting in an amplified participation, and awareness of the service outcomes.
+A significant volume of design changes was identified and implemented, positioning IR services for positive public feedback; Clarke says customers have enthusiastically responded to early engagement, resulting in amplified participation and awareness of the service outcomes.

-"CIT has proved highly effective because it combines 'hard' and 'soft' perceptions.
+"CIT has proved highly effective because it combines 'hard' and 'soft' perceptions, says Clarke.
 This means we don't just check on the customer's ability to execute, but we also gauge sentiments: Does the customer feel we are facilitating their task efficiently and giving them what they need to get it done?
-Do they have the assurance that once completed, they have got it right?" says Clarke, noting that one of any customer's biggest concerns with IR engagements is that they might make a mistake or leave something unfinished.
+Do they have the assurance that once completed, they have got it right?"
+One of the biggest concerns customers have with IR engagements is that they might make a mistake or leave something unfinished.
 "Some of our processes are complex, so we want customers to feel assured."

 He credits CIT with underpinning a basic philosophy of compliance at IR.
-"We want to make it fast, easy and convenient for customers to do their tax.
-This drives up compliance and it means we don't have to be an ambulance at the bottom of the cliff trying to restore people to compliance.
-Doing that is exceptionally wasteful, for the individual and for the tax authority."
+"We want to make it fast, easy and convenient for customers to do their taxes.
+This drives up compliance, which means we don't have to be an ambulance at the bottom of the cliff trying to restore people to compliance.
+Doing that is exceptionally wasteful for the individual and the tax authority."

-The development of all IR's digital channels, he adds, has mirrored the 'shift-left' approach, making it far easier for people to stay connected with their tax position in much the same way a quick login to internet banking works.
+He adds that the development of all IR's digital channels has mirrored the 'shift-left' approach, making it far easier for people to stay connected with their tax position.

-"We're going from a purely 'transact' engagement, to 'snack, manage and transact', where the snack action is a quick peek just like online banking, where you login and get a summary of your position to feel confident.
-And in fact, we've gone from around 2 percent accessing mylR on mobile to 36 percent as customers' behavioural patterns have changed."
+"We're going from a purely 'transact' engagement to 'snack, manage and transact', where the snack action is a quick peek just like online banking, where you log in and get a summary of your position to feel confident.
+We've gone from around 2% accessing myIR on mobile to 36% as customer behaviour has changed."

-Clarke further notes the role of CIT in helping IR to live by the ethos important to it.
-"In two words, that ethos is customer centricity.
-We have a duty of care for every customer and to the country itself.
-That's ultimately our target market, and how our target market responds to what we get out there is crucial to us.
+"Customer-centricity is the ethos we live by at IR.
+We have a duty of care for every customer and the country itself.
 With CIT, we get better designs and improved long-term compliance."